purescript/documentation/ecosystem/purescript-0.14-migration-guide.md

 -   unwrap (Additive a) = a
 ```

-Most newtypes either export their constructors and have a `Newtype` instance or hide their constructors and do not have the instance.
-However, if you have a newtype in your code which has hidden constructors and a `Newtype` instance then you will need to either:
+Most newtypes either export their constructors and have a `Newtype` instance, or hide their constructors and do not have the instance.
+A new compiler warning is raised for types with a `Newtype` instance but hidden constructors.

+To address the compiler warning, you can either:

+1. Export the newtype constructors, or
-1. Remove the `Newtype` instance (a breaking change), or
+1. Remove the `Newtype` instance -- a breaking change, but the correct option if you used hidden constructors to make your newtype a smart constructor.
-1. Export the newtype constructors so that `wrap` and `unwrap` can be used via the `Coercible` class.

 #### The `MonadZero` class has been deprecated.

 Implemented in [purescript-control#64](https://github.com/purescript/purescript-control/pull/64) with additional discussion in [purescript-control#62](https://github.com/purescript/purescript-control/issues/62) and [purescript-control#51](https://github.com/purescript/purescript-control/issues/51).

-The `MonadZero` class has been deprecated, as the additional law that it provides (`empty >>= f = empty`) is already covered by the classes it requires, namely `Monad` and `Alternative`.
+The `MonadZero` class has been deprecated, as the additional law that it provides (`empty >>= f = empty`) is already covered by the `Monad` laws and parametricity.

 The `MonadZero` class was already little-used; in the core libraries it only shows up as a superclass of `MonadPlus` and as a constraint on the `guard` function.
 This release deprecates the class and it will be removed in the next release.